alecmuffett/eotk/docs.d/security-advisories.d/001-torbrowser.md

-Unfortunately with this change, TorBrowser has moved from being one which implements a superset of layer-3 connectivity, to one which instead has "special needs" for deployment because it treats plaintext HTTP as a secure channel on-par with HTTPS - and does not match the assumptions upon which most websites are built.
+Unfortunately with this change, TorBrowser has moved from being one which implements a superset of layer-3 connectivity, to one which instead has "special needs" for deployment because it treats plaintext HTTP as a secure channel on par with HTTPS - and does not match the assumptions upon which most websites are built.

 ![where the leak exists](001-onion-leak.png)